 Migrating from Bamboo

 Migrating continuous integration tools can be hard, so we've put together a guide to help you transition your Bamboo skills to Buildkite.
-This guide is applicable to both Bamboo Sever and Bamboo Cloud.
+This guide is applicable to both Bamboo Server and Bamboo Cloud.

 On this page:

 Most Bamboo workflows can be easily mapped to Buildkite.
 Projects and Plans in Bamboo are known simply as Pipelines in Buildkite.
 Bamboo Deployments also simply become Buildkite Pipelines.

 Buildkite Pipelines consist of Steps.
 There are 4 different types of Pipeline Steps: